 No competing interest or funding support.
 Similar work has not been submitted elsewhere.

 Abstract The Center for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervix cancer, especially during the two last recorded years, 2014 and 2015.
-I have subgrouped the data according to age, using the statistical database of the National Board of Health and Welfare in Sweden.
-The increase in cervix cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age.
-It has earlier been noted by the FDA that women exposed to the human papilloma virus (HPV) prior to vaccination had a more unfavorable outcome than placebo controls.
-The possibility that HPV vaccination could play a role for the increase in cervix cancer incidence by activating cervix cancer disease in women previously exposed to HPV is discussed.
+I stratified the data according to age, using the statistical database of the National Board of Health and Welfare in Sweden.
+The increase in cervical cancer incidence was shown to be most prominent in women age 20-49, while no apparent increase was observed in women above age 50.
+It has earlier been noted by the Food and Drug Administration (FDA) that women exposed to human papillomaviruses (HPV) prior to HPV vaccination had a less favorable outcome than the controls.
+The possibility that HPV vaccination could play a role for the increase in cervical cancer incidence by activating cervix cancer disease in women previously exposed to HPV is discussed.

-Main Article The Center for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervix cancer, especially during the two last recorded years, 2014 and 2015.
+Main Article The Center for Cervix Cancer Prevention in Sweden noted in a year-report (1) a large increase in cervical cancer incidence, especially during the two last recorded years, 2014 and 2015.
 A continuing rise of 1.7 % yearly since 2005 has been observed.
 The increase in cervical cancer was statistically significant (p=0.03).
 The information was based on data from the statistical database managed by the National Board of Health and Welfare in Sweden.
 The author of the report suggested that it is important to track the causes of these major changes.
-Data, therefore, need to be further analyzed.
 Clinical stage in the diagnosis and histological type of cervical cancer, as well as changes in different quality parameters in the screening program, need to be considered.
-However, at present no explanations were given for the increase in cervix cancer incidence by the Center of Cervix Cancer in their year-report.
+However, no possible explanations were given for the increase in cervical cancer incidence by the Center of Cervix Cancer in their year-report.

-To better understand possible reasons for the increase in cervix cancer incidence, I have subgrouped the data according to age, using the statistical database of the National Board of Health and Welfare.
-The increase in cervix cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age (Figure 1).
+When the data was stratified according to age, using the statistical database of the National Board of Health and Welfare, the increase in cervical cancer incidence was shown to be most prominent in women age 20-49 while no apparent increase was observed in women above age 50 (Figure 1).
 When the number of cases in the 20-49-year age group was compared for 2006 and 2015 it was seen that the difference in the number of cases was 115 (202 cases for 2006 and 317 cases for 2015).
-The relative increase in cervix cancer incidence was 50 % when the incidence for 2015 was compared with the incidence for 2006.
+The relative increase in cervical cancer incidence was 50 % when the incidence for 2015 was compared with the incidence for 2006.

-In Sweden, there are 1.9 million women between 20-49 years-of-age according to Statistics Sweden in 2015.
+In Sweden, there are 1.9 million women between age 20-49 according to Statistics Sweden in 2015.
 The incidence of cervical cancer is therefore 0.17 ‰ in this population.
 In Figure 2 the relative change is given in each 5-year age group cohort between 2006 and 2015, further illustrating the increased cancer incidence of the younger age groups.

 Figure 1.
-Increase in incidence of cervix cancer in younger women (<50 years-of-age) as compared with women ≥50 year-of-age.
+Increase in incidence of cervical cancer in younger women (<50 years-of-age) as compared with women ≥50 year-of-age.
 The number of cases/100 000 women from 2006 to 2015 is shown.

 * age-adjusted according to the standard Swedish population in 2000